MS Clayworks

 1 Comment

-78-year-old David Macdonald lives and works in Syracuse, New York.
+78-year-old David MacDonald lives and works in Syracuse, New York.
 Now known as an emeritus ceramic professor, his work extended beyond his college students as he teaches and exhibits his ceramic artwork around the country.

 MacDonald received the Excellence in Teaching Award from the National Council on Education for the Ceramic Arts (NCECA) in 2011, after he had already retired (2008), a milestone after 38 years of teaching college students.
 His exceptional talent, innovative techniques, and passion for creating and teaching live on.